 Proposal for a literary walking route in Classic Weimar

-I was looking forward to discovering this small German town and also learning more about its astonishing literary heritage.
+I was looking forward to discovering this small German town and also learning more about its extraordinary literary heritage.
 Weimar was a place where lots of writing was done mainly by four famous men: Goethe, Schiller, Herder and Wieland.

 I had one day to myself that with an inspiration, wished to come up with a literary walking route in Classic Weimar.
 Could this be an added value of heritage to Weimar’s appeal?
 The cultural richness of the city amazed me with every step I took between monuments.